-- An ophthalmologist or optometrist report stating the diagnosis and description of the visual problems may be included. - Indication of acuity with correction and field of vision is necessary for determining the special services needed. - When no response to the visual stimuli can be elicited from the child, a physician's report or existing medical records could fulfill this requirement.
+- An ophthalmologist's-or optometrist's report stating the diagnosis and description of the visual problems may be included. - Indication of acuity with correction and field of vision is necessary for determining the special services needed. - When no response to the visual stimuli can be elicited from the child, a physician's report or existing medical records could fulfill this requirement.